-What will I do?
+What Will I Do?

-Your time as a Rep will be centered around gathering feedback, presenting it to the University and reporting back to your fellow students.
+Your time as a Rep will be centred around gathering feedback, presenting it to the University and reporting back to your fellow students.
 You will be required to attend your School's Student-Staff Liaison Committee (SSLC) meetings.
 The Reps' most important task is to communicate with both students and staff.

-As a Rep, your tasks are to listen, represent and signpost.
+As a Rep, your task is to listen, represent and signpost.
 By listening to your fellow students, you can understand their learning experience, which may differ from yours, and gather feedback to present at the SSLC or alternative meetings.
 You may also need to signpost or direct students to the correct person or other services, depending on what they come to talk to you about.
-If a student approaches you with concerns about personal matters, issues of serious conflict or asks you to proofread or tutor, these matters are beyond your role as a Class Rep. See page 12 for more information on other student services for signposting.
+If a student approaches you with concerns about personal matters, issues of serious conflict or asks you to proofread or tutor, these matters are beyond your role as a Class Rep. See page 14 for more information on other student services for signposting.

-Benefits of being a Class Rep
+Benefits of Being a Class Rep

 - Skills, Leadership and Networking: Class Reps repeatedly tell us that they gained confidence and communication and other transferable skills in their role.
 Being a Class Rep is a good opportunity to hone these skills.
-Our additional Class Rep events also allow you to practice networking by creating situations in which you can engage with other Class Reps. - Recognition of your work: You can seek recognition for your work as a Class Rep on your Enhanced Transcript.
-This allows you to demonstrate that you have successfully completed your role.
-To receive this recognition, we must have a record of your attendance at the SSLC, completion of your induction training and completed a self-reflective work report.
-Find more information on the Class Rep Enhanced Transcript website. - Additionally, Class Reps can complete a Bronze STAR Award and enhance their skills by completing Leadership Academy.
+Our additional Class Rep events also allow you to practice networking by creating situations in which you can engage with other Class Reps. - Recognition of your work: We will provide a signed certificate to recognise your work as a Class Rep. This allows you to demonstrate that you have successfully completed your role.
+To receive this recognition, you must submit a Class Rep Report via the MS Teams Form included in your Welcome Pack.
+You should also reflect on the skills you have honed by adding them to your MySkills page.
+This will prepare you for future interviews and assist with building a CV. - As an added bonus, you will receive a sticker for your student ID card, which will provide 10% off at Union Brew.

-Who supports Class Reps?
+Who Supports Class Reps?